 Four special features: 'inner', 'outer', 'Energy', and 'Key' are also set in the SMD cluster code for sorting purposes.
 They are all bool logic type of parameters.
 When we sort the SMD cluster pool, if the mean value defined from formula (c.3) of cluster one is smaller than the mean value of cluster two from the same plane, 'inner' is set to be true, which means cluster one is at the inner side; otherwise, false.
-If the mean value defined from the same plane, 'outer' is set to be true, which means cluster one is larger than the mean value of cluster two from the same plane, 'outer' is set to be true, which means cluster one is at the outer side; otherwise, false.
-If the energy of cluster two from the same plane, 'outer' is set to be true, which means we sort them by descending energy order; otherwise, false.
+If the mean value defined from formula (c.3) of cluster one is larger than the mean value of cluster two from the same plane, 'outer' is set to be true, which means cluster one is at the outer side; otherwise, false.
+If the energy of cluster one is larger than the energy of cluster two from the same plane, 'Energy' is set to be true, which means we sort them by descending energy order; otherwise, false.
 If the key value of cluster one is smaller than the key value of cluster two from the same plane, 'Key' is set to be true, which means we sort them by ascending unique key order; otherwise, false.

-Just as for tower clusters, the type definition of vector StEEmcSmdClusterVec\t is also provided in the SMD cluster code for future analyses.
+Just as for tower clusters, the type definition of vector StEEmcSmdClusterVec_t is also provided in the SMD cluster code for future analyses.